 Community Options Program Entry System (COPES) is a state program that provides comprehensive care management and helps pay for personal care, home delivered meals, home health care, adult day services, respite, transportation and other services for older adults in their homes.
 COPES also pays for care in board and care homes and assisted living facilities.
 It is designed to help people who, without COPES, would need to be in nursing homes.

 The Family Caregiver Support Group is for any family caregiver of a disabled or elder adult.
 We welcome caregivers to share, obtain support and realize they are not alone in their caregiver journey.
 We support family members, friends and neighbors.

 Meets the second Monday of each month 9:30-11:30 am at the Port Angeles Senior Center.

 Discovery Memory Care Caregivers Support Group

 Meets the second and fourth Wednesday of each month 3:30-5:00 pm at Discovery Memory Care, 408 W. Washington St, Sequim.

 Runs a Medical Loan Closet.
 They offer free loans of walkers, wheelchairs, crutches, canes, bedside commodes, bath chairs and other assistive devices.

 Free legal information and self-help materials that provide information about non-criminal legal problems affecting low-income people in Washington State.

 Assist families toward the positive resolution of grief following the death of a child of any age and provides information to help others be supportive.
-Grief support group meets monthly on the 3rd Tuesday from 6:00 PM to 8:00 PM at the Landing Mall in Port Angeles (115 E Railroad Ave, 2nd floor, Banquet Room, Suite 205).
+Grief support group meets monthly on the 3rd Tuesday from 6:00 PM to 8:00 PM in Port Angeles.